Simply007/onyxprime.github.io/_posts/2017-10-30-Feature-Flags-Part-1.md

 One way I've seen suggested is to create a parallel branch with the code being replaced removed.
 The idea is the developers have intimate knowledge of the code being replaced and is the ideal time to remove it.
 When the code reaches 100% usage then you merge the "clean" code into the main branch.
 This does require you to maintain 2 code bases until the feature has reached entropy.

 Another danger is feature flag reuse.
 You should never reuse a previously used feature flag because you could accidentally turn on a previously deprecated feature, or poor performing feature, which may have not been properly removed.
-Knight Capital, a trading firm managing billions of trades worth billions of dollars... daily.
+Knight Capital, a trading firm managing billions of trades worth billions of dollars daily.
 They were in the process of replacing the existing engine, deploying the new code manually to their servers (8 in all) over a 5 day period.
-Unfortunately, the one of the servers was missed and still contained the old code.
+Unfortunately, one of the servers was missed and still contained the old code.
 When the flag was triggered, 7 of the servers functioned as expected and the 8th server began running the deprecated code.
 In about 45 minutes, the company incurred a $465 million loss and with only $365 million in cash and equivalents, became bankrupt.
 Read [Knightmare: A DevOps Cautionary Tale](https://dougseven.com/2014/04/17/knightmare-a-devops-cautionary-tale/) to learn more about the incident and some lessons learned.

 The reason I mention the Knight Capital incident is not to scare you away from feature flags, but to bring to light the need and importance of managing our technical debt in a timely manner.
 It is important to also understand any code change could experience this type of incident if we don't manage our technical debt.